guoyu07/meta64/docs/code-notes.md

 ## IMPORTANT!!! - JavaScript Caching Mechanism

 To understand how cache lifetime is managed for JS files see the following: *SpringMvcUtil.addJsFileNameProp*.
-In general the approach is to leave the JS files always the same, but to use a different URL parameter to be able to control which files are read from the browser cach v.s. downloaded new.
+In general the approach is to leave the JS files always the same, but to use a different URL parameter to be able to control which files are read from the browser cache v.s. downloaded new.
 Each JS url looks something like this:

     /js/meta64/util.js?ver=1